The Rise of the Future CIO – Part ISudhanwa Rajurkar

 This change is not temporary.
 The shifting that organizations have got is a valuable lesson for their future strategies, and this has given birth to the Future CIOs, with more power, and responsibilities in the organizational growth.

-Influence in the Buying Decisions
+Influence on the Buying Decisions

-From ensuring the remote working and collaboration of the teams to assuring high customer satisfaction, the CIOs role in choosing the right technology that integrates seamlessly with the organization’s existing infrastructure, work culture and budget has become critical.
+From ensuring the remote working and collaboration of the teams to assuring high customer satisfaction, the CIOs role in choosing the right technology that integrates seamlessly with the organization’s existing infrastructure, work culture, and budget has become critical.

 From high-end data security software and team collaboration platforms to personal noise-cancellation devices for better meetings, everyone is looking at the CIO to make the right decision for them.

 Data Security and Privacy